 BiodynamicAll of our products that are tagged with the term Biodynamic are either biodynamic certified or biodynamic practicing.
 Learn More

-The Grosjean family traces its roots back to the village of Fornet in the high mountain passes of the Valle d’Aosta known as Valgrisenche where they raised cattle.
+The Grosjean family traces its roots back to the village of Fornet in the high mountain passes of the Valle d’Aosta, Italy’s smallest wine region.
 During the summer months, the family cultivated grapes and chestnuts on the slopes at lower altitude, stocking up on wine to supply themselves over the long winters.
-In 1969, Dauphin Grosjean, the father of the five sons that now collaborate to produce the wines of this estate, was encouraged to present his wine at the local “wine expo”.
-The exceptional quality of his work was recognized.
+In 1969, Dauphin Grosjean, the father of the five sons that now collaborate to produce the wines of this estate, was encouraged to present his wine at the local “wine expo” and the exceptional quality of his work was recognized.
 The family then expanded their vineyards and production.

-Made from 100% Petite Arvine grapes.
 Petite Arvine is a white grape variety grown mainly in Valais, Switzerland and Italy’s Valle d’Aosta.
-Petite Arvine wines are defined by their bracing acidity and grapefruit aromas and salty minerality on the palate. planted in the Rovettaz vineyard at 700 meters altitude.
+Petite Arvine wines are defined by their bracing acidity and grapefruit aromas and salty minerality on the palate.
+This wine is made from grapes grown in the middle slopes of Grosjean’s oldest vineyard, the Rovettaz, some 550m above sea level.
+Fermented in wooden vats and aged in a mix of cask and barrel.
 The wine undergoes a long fermentation on the lees with repeated “batonage” for the first month after fermentation.
 Certified biodynamic.